peteradrichem/Xul/docs/xp.rst

 Print file names
 ----------------
-The ``--files-with-results`` command-line option only prints the names of files with a non-false result.
+The ``--files-with-hits`` command-line option only prints the names of files with an XPath result that is not false and not NaN (not a number).

 Find XML files with HTTP URL's: